Robaith/Data-Center-for-Healthcare/README.md

+ALhamdulillah.
+As a team leader , I finished my final semester project.
+U can read the documentation slide of this project.

 Modules in the Project :The entire project mainly consists of three modules, which are
 1. Patient module
 2. Doctor module